Cultural

 There are 97 benches.

-The convents, mansions, hotels, and museums constitute the most impressive structures from the Inca and colonial periods within the monumental area of the city of Cusco.
-Its cobblestone streets, facades, balconies, doors, and windows impress the eyes and delight photographers.
+The convents, mansions, hotels, and museums are the most imposing constructions of the Inca and colonial times in the monumental center of the city of Cusco.
+Its cobblestone streets, facades, balconies, and the frames of its doors and windows, impress the eye and delight the cameras.